Kim Kardashian Stops Filming, Warns Rob & Chyna Not To Flash Wealth On Instagram

-During Sunday night’s emotional episode of Keeping Up With The Kardashians, Kim Kardashian stops filming after the robbery while her sister Khloe demands the camera crew give her some privacy.
-The reality star and her mother Kris Jenner also warned Rob Kardashian and Blac Chyna not to flash their wealth on Instagram anymore.
+During Sunday night’s emotional episode of Keeping Up with the Kardashians, Kim Kardashian stops filming after the robbery while her sister Khloe demands the camera crew give her some privacy.
+The reality star and her mother, Kris Jenner, also warned Rob Kardashian and Blac Chyna not to flash their wealth on Instagram anymore.

 Tonight’s episode is going to be very tough for me.
 However, I thought it was important to share this story through my eyes & not in an interview where my own words could be twisted.
 I have always shared so much & I’m not going to hold back when this was probably one of the most life changing experiences for me.
 I would never wish this experience upon anyone, but have learned some valuable lessons & feel so blessed to be safe home with my babies & husband.
 To my friends, family, and loved ones I can’t thank you enough for being there when I needed you the most.
 To the French police, thank you for your incredible hard work. *This was our last family photo taken in Paris